 Ah, Halloween.
 It used to be such a big deal at our house!
 But now as the kids have entered their teens, the interest in costumes, trick-or-treating and Halloween decorating has fallen by the wayside.
 I, however, still get a kick out of decorating, watching All Hallows Eve TV shows and reading up on “monster-related”… Read More From the Vault of Frankenstein; 200 Years of SCARY!

 Welcome to #DiverseKidLit !
 Please join us in sharing your diverse children’s book links and resources, as well as visiting other links to find great suggestions and recommendations.
-With school ending soon, we are committed to squashing summer slide by offering parents #DiverseKidLit Linkup for Summer Reading.
 What Is #DiverseKidLit?
 Diverse Children’s Books is a book-sharing meme designed to promote the reading and writing of children’s books that feature diverse characters.
 This community embraces all kinds of… Read More Fall is in the Air.
 Let’s celebrate with a #Diversekidlit Linkup

 We all have our personal stories.
 We all have “been through the” stuff.
 Some of it was good “stuff”…some of our life “stuff” was pretty awful.
 Good or bad, its all part of the history that weaves together the story of our life.
 And part of this process of living, aging and being a “human… Read More Capture your epic awesomeness: The Legend of Me DIY biography